 St. Gilbert served his flock as Magister well into his 90’s and lived until he was 106.
 He was revered and loved in his own time and was the first Saint to be canonised as according to the more contemporary process of proofs of holiness and miracles.
 Our Holy Founder was canonised in 1202 by Pope Innocent III who had a vision of the Saint and who wrote the collect we use on his feast day (4 February).

 Coats of arms were historically borne by British and European land-holders as marks of distinction and as a means of identification.
 The adoption of heraldry by the clergy came from similar needs and became more and more popular as a result of their involvement in civil administration.
 Ecclesiastical heraldry evolved from a means of sealing civil and religious documents to a system for identifying people and dioceses.
-Today, there is still an opportunity for clergy to use heraldic devices to seal documents, but more often, it is a way for churches and church leaders to give symbolic representation of their beliefs as well as to identify their particular roles in the Church.
+Today, there is still an opportunity for clergy and organisations within the Church to use heraldic devices to seal documents, but more often, it is a way for churches and church leaders to give symbolic representation of their beliefs as well as to identify their particular roles in the Church.

 The Gilbertine Priories had different coats of arms all based in a similar design.
 The above arms were for the Gilbertines in Sempringham which we retain and use as a part of our restoration.

 Argent, three bars gules, over all a cross in bend, azure.